verboompj/arc_kubernetes/arc_for_azure_migrate.md

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon7.png)
 <br><br>

+#### Optional Dependency Agent

-Cool, we're almost there, we also want the Dependency Agent deployed.
-It is a extension of the AMA agent and enables deeper insights and dependencies through MAP or KQL visualizations.
+We may want to have the Dependency Agent deployed.
+It is a extension of the AMA agent and enables deeper insights on connections and dependencies through MAP or KQL visualizations.
 It is set for retirement in June of 2028 - thats OK for now.
 See : https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-dependency-agent#manually-install-or-upgrade-dependency-agent-on-windows

 There are many ways to deploy this agent, in this demo we deploy it just as we did the AMA agent itself, through a DCR ( the rule ;-) )